jsdf/applescript-raytracer/README.md

 ./raytracer.applescript smp
 ```

-you can edit renderConfig property (defined at the top of the file) to adjust the resolution and quality of the rendered image, which will substantially affect the time taken to render.
+you can edit `renderConfig` property [defined at the top of raytracer.applescript](raytracer.applescript#L7) to adjust the resolution, rays per pixel, and max bounces per ray, which will substantially affect the time taken to render.